LvMalware/cf-proxy/README.md

 curl -x localhost:8080 https://myip.wtf/json
 ```

 > Or simply go to the address below on the URL bar.
+Remember to configure the proxy on the browser,
+> I suggest this extension [Foxy proxy standard](https://addons.mozilla.org/pt-BR/firefox/addon/foxyproxy-standard/),
+> or in your operational system.

 ```
 https://myip.wtf/json